JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 This repository contains several notebook files which serve as bioinformatics workflow tutorials.

 The below steps guide you through setting up a virtual machine on Google Cloud Platform, downloading our tutorial files, and running those files.

+Accordingly, before starting, make sure you have a google account and have access to a Google Cloud Platform Project.

+Once you have these, you can begin by first navigating to https://console.cloud.google.com/ and logging in with your credentials.
+Then, in the top left of the screen, navigate to 'select a project', and choose the project you belong to.

 ### Navigating to the Vertex AI Workbench